vmware-archive/firehose-nozzle-v2/README.md

 `src/local_dev.template.sh` is a sample script that will run the nozzle, once the certificates are generated and put on disk.

+## Tile
+The `tile` directory packages the gateway version of the nozzle as an app deployed on the platform.

+Build is done via [PCF Tile Generator](https://github.com/cf-platform-eng/tile-generator/)

 ## References

 * v1 -> v2 mapping: https://github.com/cloudfoundry/loggregator-api/blob/master/README.md#v2---v1-mapping